alexbarton/backup-script/README.md

 Remote user.
 Default: `root`.

+### [default_]source_root

+Remote *root* directory, must end with a slash ("/") character!
+Default: "/".

+When saving the whole (remote) system ("/"), default excludes are set up automatically, which exclude standard system directories like /sys and /proc.

 ### [default_]target

 Local backup directory.
 The backup of each system is stored in a folder named